Nonalcoholic fatty liver disease happens when there is too much fat in the liver, or steatosis. The condition is also known as fatty liver.

 - rapid weight loss

 However, research suggests that "excess fat mass remains the most common background condition."

 NAFLD is also the most common form of long-term liver disease in children.
-A review published in 2016 states that it affects between 10 and 20 percent of pediatric patients and 50 to 80 percent of children with obesity.
+A review published in 2016 states that it affects between

 The scientists predict:

 "Within the next 10 years, it is expected to become the leading cause of liver pathology, liver failure, and indication for liver transplantation in childhood and adolescence in the Western world."

 Early stage NAFLD does not usually produce symptoms, so diagnosis usually happens because of a routine blood test or because the person has the relevant risk factors.